tanfwong/dsp_notes/_sources/ch5/dft.md

-  of the DTFT $X(e^{j\hat\omega})$, the properties of DTFT (see {numref}`sec:dtft_table`) carry over to DFT with the caveat that we have to consider the periodic extension $x_M[n]$ instead of $x[n]$ when the operation involved makes the resulting signal violate the condition that its value must be zero except for $n=0,1,2,\ldots,M-1$.
+  of the DTFT $X(e^{j\hat\omega})$, the properties of DTFT (see {numref}`sec:dtft_table`) carry over to DFT with the caveat that we have to consider the periodic extension $x_M[n]$ instead of $x[n]$ when applying the properties, particularly when the operation involved makes the resulting signal violate the condition that its value must be zero except for $n=0,1,2,\ldots,M-1$.
-  We consider two examples below.
+  To illustrate such situations, we consider two examples below.

 * **Circular Time Shifting**: